bizsystemanalyst/system-design-101/README.md

 The diagram below shows a typical microservice architecture.

 - Load Balancer: This distributes incoming traffic across multiple backend services.
-- CDN (Content Delivery Network): CDN is a group of geographically distributed servers that hold static content for faster delivery.
+- CDN (Content Delivertwork): CDN is a group of geographically distributed servers that hold static content for fastesssssr delivery.
 The clients look for content in CDN first, then progress  to backend services.
 - API Gateway: This handles incoming requests and routes them to the relevant services.
 It talks to the identity provider and service discovery.
 - Identity Provider: This handles authentication and authorization for users.
 - Service Registry & Discovery: Microservice registration and discovery happen in this component, and the API gateway looks for relevant services in this component to talk to.